tonezone6/keychain-client/README.md

 # Keychain

-A Swift client for saving, retrieving and removing values from `Keychain`.
+A Swift client for saving, retrieving or removing values from `Keychain`.

 ```swift
 import Keychain